olebole/irafdoc/doc/tasks/noao/digiphot/apphot/fitsky.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; daofind dev$ypix fwhmpsf=2.6 sigma=25.0 verify-

+  ... make a coordinate list

+  ... the output will appear in the text file ypix.coo.1

   ap&gt; fitsky dev$ypix annulus=12.0 dannulus=5.0 coords=ypix.coo.1

+  ... type ? for optional help

+  ... move the graphics cursor to the stars and tap space bar

                           or

+  ... select stars from the input coordinate list with m / :m #
       and measure with spbar

+  ... measure stars selected from the input coordinate list
       with n / n #

+  ... a one line summary of results will appear on the standard output
       for each star measured

+  ... type q to quit and q again to confirm the quit

+  ... the output will appear in ypix.sky.3 ...
   </pre></div>
   <p>
   4. Display and measure some stars in an image section and write the output